-Description Page Edit Character insert and delete operations extend to the: Off On End of the line.
+Description Character insert and delete operations extend to the: End of the line.
 End of the page.
-Margin Bell The MC 80 's bell: Off Does not ring when the cursor reaches the right On margin.
-Rings when the cursor reaches the column where the bell is set.
+The MC 80 's bell: Does not ring when the cursor reaches the right Rings when the cursor reaches the column where the bell is set.
 (Defaults are column 72 in 80-column mode, and column 124 in 132-column mode.)
-TVI Page-Flip 2 After a page-print operation, the screen: Off On Continues to display the current page.
+After a page-print operation, the screen: Continues to display the current page.
 Displays the next page.
-Auto Font Load When changing emulations, the terminal: Off On Does not change the current character set.
+When changing emulations, the terminal: Does not change the current character set.
 Loads the appropriate character set.
-Copy and Paste 3 The MC 80 's Copy and Paste feature is: Off On Disabled.
+The MC80's Copy and Paste feature is: Disabled.
 Enabled.
 Data on the screen may be copied and pasted.
 (See Chapter 3 for Copy and Paste instructions.)